amylour/FreeFido_v2/README.md

 ### Colour Scheme

 As mentioned above, the colour scheme and logo drove the design of the website.
 I wanted to create a 'fun' environment for the user to create the connection with the enjoyment that they would have with their dog at the park.
 The colours represent different sections/features of the website.
-I balanced the vibrant shades with a classic, #fff white background and an off-black shade of #0d0d0d, as I felt that it yielded a slightly more matte effect that #000 black.
+I balanced the vibrant shades with a classic, ```#fff``` white background and an off-black shade of ```#0d0d0d```, as I felt that it yielded a slightly more matte effect that ```#000``` black.
 This combination also yielded a high contrast ratio of 19.44 for accessibility, with my colour scheme also passing a Colour Blind Safe check via [Adobe Color](https://color.adobe.com/create/color-wheel).
 This check was important for accessibility as the colours would form the base for my page and feature icons.
-Each colour in the scheme was also contrast checked with black #0d0d0d to ensure no contrast issue, all passed.
+Each colour in the scheme was also contrast checked with black ```#0d0d0d``` to ensure no contrast issue, all passed.

 The corresponding sections and colours and identifying CSS variables are:

-- Authentication: #AC44F2 '--purple'
+- Authentication: ```#AC44F2``` '--purple'
-- Gallery: #3BD952 '--green'
+- Gallery: ```#3BD952``` '--green'
-- User Profile: #F29F05 '--orange'
+- User Profile: ```#F29F05``` '--orange'
-- Visiting Information: #F25C5C '--coral'
+- Visiting Information: ```#F25C5C``` '--coral'
-- Booking: #4CE0C3 '--blue'
+- Booking: ```#4CE0C3``` '--blue'

-For the Login/Logout icon, a grey #a6a6a6 was used as a base colour.
+For the Login/Logout icon, a grey ```#a6a6a6``` was used as a base colour.
 I felt this grey helped to balance the colours and prevent the icons from 'popping' too much for the eye in the navigation bar.

 ![balancing colours for website text,background and Login/Logout icon](documentation/final_views/safe_colours.png)
 *Black, white and grey used for backgrounds, text and Login/Logout icon*